thetechleila/Music-Recommendation-Algorithm/README.md

 * **Initial Exploratory Data Analysis (EDA):** Implementation of univariate, bivariate, and multivariate exploratory analyses and creation of relevant visualizations/graphs that inspect possible relationships between the several predictor features.

 ####  *Stage 2*
-* **Data cleaning, Pre-Processing, and Dimensionality Reduction:** Techniques utilized include, but are not limited to:
+* **Data Cleaning, Data Wrangling/Pre-Processing, and Dimensionality Reduction:** Techniques utilized include, but are not limited to:
     * Removing columns with strong colinearity
     * Dropping null values
     * Removing unnecessary columns